AztecProtocol/engineering-designs/in-progress/world-state/0004-world-state.md

     return getCurrentNodeValue(level, index);
   } else {
-    // we recurse through each child. each one is guaranteed to enter one of the above conditions at some point fr left = getNodeValue(level + 1, (index * 2) - 1);
+    // we recurse through each child. each one is guaranteed to enter one of the above conditions at some point
+    // because a leaf can only be empty or full fr left = getNodeValue(level + 1, (index * 2) - 1);
     fr right = getNodeValue(level + 1, (index * 2));
     return computeNode(left, right);